 Big Bay is a tiny town located in the state of Michigan.
 With a population of 257 people and just one neighborhood, Big Bay is the 637th largest community in Michigan.
 Big Bay has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns, Big Bay isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Big Bay are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Big Bay is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Big Bay is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Big Bay who work in healthcare suport services (28.26%), teaching (18.48%), and food service (17.39%).

 Big Bay is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Big Bay’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small town, Big Bay doesn't have a public transportation system that people use for their commute.
+Big Bay is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Big Bay citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 20.15% of adults 25 and older in Big Bay have a college degree.